Shushsa/docs/docs/exchange.md

 These companies all KYC their customers, but the thresholds vary between jurisdictions; for example, in case of Bity, users can withdraw up to $5000 USD, per month, without triggering KYC.

-## Q4: How is Kira better than Binance DEX which is also using Tendermint consensus?
+## Q4: How does Kira improve on the Binance DEX, which also employs Tendermint consensus?

-Kira has a unique staking and security model that brings increasing levels of both liquidity and security into the network.
-Furthermore, Kira Exchange is parallelizable which allows for higher throughput.
-Kira also possesses higher accessibility because it does not require any hosted backend or frontend that is operated by any centralized entity.
-Kira also does not hold custody over user funds where Binance DEX does, so the trading is not trustless there yet.
-Kira is a self-sustained and self-governed network without any authority controlling any aspect of it, including the development.
+Kira has a unique staking and security model that brings increasing levels of liquidity and security into the network.
+KiraEx operates a highly parallel architecture which provides superior throughput, and because our platform does not rely on a centrally hosted backend or frontend, Kira is also able to promise superior availability.
+Furthermore, unlike Binance DEX, Kira does not custody user funds, and as such, trading on BinaceDex is not completely trustless.
+Kira is a self-sustained and self-governed network with no dominant authority controlling any aspect of it, including the technical development of the ecosystem itself.

 ## Q5: Most DEXs suffer from slow order book updates, how will Kira address this issue?